WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Range.md

 # Derived By

 [WithoutHaste.Drawing.Shapes.RangeCircular](WithoutHaste.Drawing.Shapes.RangeCircular.md)
-A range on a circular scale within range [0, CircularModulus).
+A range on a circular scale.
 Immutable.